 |

-(°C) | ||||
+Maximum (°C) |

-If you've chosen to arrive in Gran Canaria during January to soak up the sun's rays and unwind then ensure you stay in the tourist locations, which are located near the coast in the far southern areas.
+If you've chosen to arrive in Gran Canaria during January to soak up the sun's rays and unwind, then ensure you stay in the tourist locations, which are located near the coast in the far southern areas.
 The southern part of Gran Canaria does get more sunshine and less wind at this time of the year since it's located on the leeward side of the mountains.
-Of course, if you don't mind some cloud then you'll still have warm temperatures in other parts of the island as well.

 If you want a rain-free holiday during your trip to Gran Canaria in February, then there's no guarantee that you won't see any wet weather.
 Generally, the wet weather in Gran Canaria during February arrives following the passage of a strong dust storm.
 If a weak dust storm arrives, then it's likely you'll see little if any rain.
 However, when there's low pressure system moving southward towards the Canary Islands from the northern latitudes, then this will be enough to trigger moderate intensity rain that lasts a couple of days over most regions on Gran Canaria.

 The highest ever 24-hour February rainfall total for the capital (Las Palmas de Gran Canaria), is only 6mm but in comparison, the Gran Canaria International Airport, which is located only 20km (12 miles) south has recorded 84mm over the same time period.
 These large fluctuation in rainfall amounts are quite common at this time of the year.
-In fact, the southern parts of Gran Canaria may never see a drop of rain while you're holidaying but the north parts may have overcast showery weather.

-(mm) | maximum temperature (°C) | |||
+Temperature | Highest recorded maximum temperature (°C) |

-(°C) | ||||
+Maximum (°C) |

 It's quite common during the first couple of weeks of February to get bursts of colder air associated with the arrival of cold fronts.
-You can expect to see overnight temperatures near the beginning of February to range between 12-15°C and by the end of the month, 13-16°C. Occasionally, the minimum temperature can plummet towards 9-10°C but this is quite rare.
+You can expect to see overnight temperatures near the beginning of February range between 12-15°C and by the end of the month, 13-16°C. Occasionally, the minimum temperature can plummet towards 9-10°C, but this is quite rare.

 During the day, maximum temperatures during February hover around 20-22°C. There maybe 4-5 days during February when the maximum temperature doesn't rise above 19°C. Conversely, there will be at least 5-6 days when the maximum temperature rises to 24-26°C range.

 If there's a south-easterly wind (wind blowing in from the south-east), then maximum temperatures may rise to 28°C over the south-eastern side of Gran Canaria.
-The highest ever recorded maximum temperature at the Gran Canaria International Airport during February is 30.5°C but this has only been recorded once so it's highly likely you won't see such high weather in Gran Canaria during this month.
+The highest ever recorded maximum temperature at the Gran Canaria International Airport during February is 30.5°C but this has only been recorded once so it's highly likely you won't see hot weather in Gran Canaria during this month.

 You will certainly see sunshine in February but don't be disappointed if you see cloudy conditions at times as well.
 Probably the best location for warm sunny weather is located in the extreme south between the towns of Puerto de Mogan and Maspalomas.